 And finally, drugs of any kind and prostitution are illegal in Brazil, although we all know many people simply don’t care and you might get even offered some, say “no, thanks” and walk away.

 Don’t get yourself into problems in a foreigner country.

 For these and other reasons, be sure to purchase travel insurance as this is an essential item for any trip to Brazil you make – short or long.

 - You can get sick, and it would ruin your trip – you don’t want to rely on Brazilian public hospitals, trust me.

-- You can get your mobile or backpack stolen – well, it happens.
+- Your mobile or backpack can get stolen – well, it happens.

 - You might need to cancel your trip before or during the journey itself – it happens too.

 - The airline can cancel your flight, but you can’t cancel your hotel anymore – travel insurance will have your back.